varaprasadreddy9676/node-locksmith/README.md

 waitForExitTimeout | Time to wait for the old instance to exit (in ms). | 10000 checkInterval | Interval to check whether the previous instance has exited (in ms). | 500 maxRetries | How many times to retry lock acquisition. | 3

+### ⚙️ Integration Guide

+To ensure the best robustness and to take full advantage of Node Locksmith, follow these steps to integrate the locking mechanism into your main Node.js application file.

+Step 1: Import and Set Up LockManager

+At the top of your main file, import LockManager from node-locksmith and create an instance:

+const LockManager = require(‘node-locksmith’);
+const lockManager = new LockManager({
+lockFileName: ‘myApp.lock’ // Customize your lock file name if needed });

+Step 2: Check and Create a Lock

+Just before your main application logic, ensure that there’s no existing lock, then create a new one:

+async function main() {
+await lockManager.checkLock(); // This will throw an error if another instance is running await lockManager.createLock();

+// Your app logic goes here

+// At the end, remove the lock await lockManager.removeLock();
+}

+main().catch(console.error); // In case checkLock detects a running instance

+Step 3: Graceful Shutdown Handling

+To handle application shutdown properly (e.g., when interrupt signals like SIGINT or SIGTERM are received), include the handleTermination function in your main file and attach it to the appropriate process events.

+Add this code towards the end of your main file:

+async function handleTermination(signal) {
+try {
+console.info(Received ${signal}, terminating gracefully...);

+    // Your pre-exit logic (if any)

+    // Remove the lock to allow future instances await lockManager.removeLock();

+    console.info(‘Application terminated gracefully.’);
+    process.exit(0);

+} catch (error) {
+console.error(‘Error during termination:’, error);
+process.exit(1);
+}
+}

+// Handle termination signals to clean up resources before exiting process.on(‘SIGINT’, () => handleTermination(‘SIGINT’));
+process.on(‘SIGTERM’, () => handleTermination(‘SIGTERM’));

+By adding these code snippets to your main file, you can control the execution of your application with Node Locksmith and prevent multiple instances from running simultaneously.

 ### 📚 Usage Guide & Examples